StievenLee/fraud_detection_ML/README.md

 ## ⚠️ Disclaimer

 This project is a prototype.
-Predictions are probabilistic and should support—not replace—human decision-making.
+Predictions are probabilistic and intended to assist, not replace, human decision-making.

 ---